-I’ve long listened to the discussion between being “religious” vs “spiritual.”
-Of late, I’ve heard of a lot of fatigue with people classifying themselves as “spiritual.”
-I suspect this has to do with how nebulous a term “spiritual” actually is and how many people have chosen to identify as such.
-There’s a great article in TIME magazine, actually it’s a whole section in the print edition, that covers the role of faith (religion)in health (medicine).
+I’ve long monitored the discussion between being “religious” or “spiritual.”
+Of late, I’ve heard some fatigue with people classifying themselves as “spiritual.”
+I suspect this has to do with how nebulous a term “spiritual” is and with how very many people are now identifying as such.
+This is a great article in TIME magazine (actually a whole section in the print edition) that covers the role of faith (religion)in health (medicine).

 One of the things that struck me was how one of the experts, Rev. George Handzo, a chaplain with the HealthCare Chaplaincy of New York City describes the religion/spirituality talk: